-READY/REST appears in the display if the spa is in Rest Mode and Jet 1 is pressed.
-It is assumed that the spa is being used and will heat to set temperature.
+READY/REST appears on the display if the spa is in Rest Mode and Jet 1 or Aux pump (if equipped) is pressed.
+Upon user activation of the pumps, the system assumes that the spa is being used and will heat to set temperature.
 While Pump 1 High can be turned on and off, Pump 1 Low will run until set temperature is reached, or 1 hour has passed.
 After 1 hour, the System will revert to Rest Mode.
 This mode can also be reset by entering the Mode Menu and changing the Mode.